vicariousdrama/nodeyez/README.md

 6. Install torify using the command `sudo apt-get install apt-transport-tor`.
    This may be used when calling external services like Bisq or Mempool.space to improve privacy.
 7. Install pandas using the command `python3 -m pip install pandas`.
 This is used by the luxor related scripts.
+8. Install qr code using the command `python3 -m pip install qrcode`.
+This is used by raretoshi scripts

 ### Prepare output folder and clone repository